 He has been awarded grants and fellowships from the National Endowment for the Humanities (NEH), the Austrian Fulbright Commission, the International Research Center for Cultural Studies (IFK) in Vienna, and the Alexander von Humboldt Foundation, among others.
 He is a fellow at the New York Institute for the Humanities and in 2015-2016 he received an NEH Public Scholar award.
-His writing has appeared in The Nation, The New Republic, Bookforum, The Paris Review Daily, NYR Daily, The Daily Beast, Times Literary Supplement, Wall Street Journal, Film Quarterly, Los Angeles Review of Books, Film Comment, The Criterion Collection, Cinema Journal, Moving Image Source, Vertigo, New German Critique, Raritan, Lingua Franca, Dissent, Partisan Review, Salmagundi, The Threepenny Review and the New York Times.
+His writing has appeared in The Nation, The New Republic, Bookforum, The Paris Review Daily, New York Review of Books Daily, The Daily Beast, Times Literary Supplement, Wall Street Journal, Film Quarterly, Los Angeles Review of Books, Brooklyn Rail, Film Comment, The Criterion Collection, Cinema Journal, Moving Image Source, Vertigo, New German Critique, Raritan, Lingua Franca, Dissent, Partisan Review, Salmagundi, The Threepenny Review and the New York Times.
 He is the book review editor at Film Quarterly.

 Prior to his arrival at The New School, Noah taught German and film studies at Wesleyan University in Middletown, Connecticut from 1995-2004.
-He has been a visiting professor at the University of Pennsylvania and at Dartmouth College, where he spent summer 2015 as a visiting scholar at the Leslie Center for Humanities.
+He has been a visiting professor at the University of Pennsylvania and at Dartmouth College, where he spent summer 2015 as a visiting scholar at the Leslie Center for the Humanities.
 A graduate of the University of Pennsylvania (B.A. in European history, 1989), he holds advanced degrees from the University of Washington (M.A. in German literature, 1991) and the University of California at Berkeley (Ph.D. in German studies, 1995).
 He has spent extended stints—studying, teaching, writing—in Berlin, Vienna, Munich and Stockholm.
 He lives in Brooklyn, New York with his wife, Melanie Rehak, and their two sons.